• Skip to primary navigation

 Kacie joined the Mountain Association in 2019, having recently moved to Kentucky from Pennsylvania.
 She is a Certified Public Accountant with 10 years of experience in governmental and nonprofit accounting.
 Kacie is responsible for the Mountain Association’s financial planning, risk management and financial accountability, while also overseeing the administrative and collection sides of our lending program.
 At home Kacie enjoys spending time with her husband, two sons and growing their goat ranch.
 Kacie's favorite thing to do in Eastern Kentucky is grabbing a bite at the Back Porch Smokehouse while overlooking or boating on Lake Linville.

-Kortney Hendrix
+Kortney Foley

 Lending Specialist

-Kortney Hendrix
+Kortney Foley

 Lending Specialist